 Enjoy Immediate Benefits While You Plan for the Future

 Once in the cloud, your organization can enhance an application using traditional change management processes.
-You could perform a vulnerability analysis and remediate apps as required to fix problems, such as cross-site scripting or other software issues.
+You could perform vulnerability analysis and remediate apps as required to fix problems, such as cross-site scripting or other software issues.

 If you want a quick path to the cloud with none of the drawbacks of lift and shift, ask us about VirtaMove Migration Intelligence software and services.